Excited Gauff mature beyond her years but still a teenager inside

 “Please tell me she’s a meme.
 I’m so excited to go on Instagram,” she laughed.
 “I’m going to retweet it and everything.”

-And she said it was “cool” to have won some $20,000 dollars so far this week so she would probably buy some hoodies.
+And she said it was “cool” to have won some $220,000 so far this week so she would probably buy some hoodies.

 “I love wearing hoodies.
 My mom, she banned me from buying hoodies for two months.
 Every week I was getting new hoodies sent to the house,” she said.